 Searching for video services in Miami?
 You’ve come to the right place at Beverly Boy Miami video production.
 We’ve been producing top-notch videos in Miami for several decades.
-Using the latest industry trends and powerful video technology, we approach video storytelling with a creative touch to deliver video content that is unique, stunning and highly effective in making a quality impression on viewers.
+Using the latest industry trends and powerful video technology, we approach video storytelling with a creative touch to deliver video content that is unique, stunning, and highly effective in making a quality impression on viewers.

-Specializing in a wide range of commercial, film, television and corporate video production services in Miami, Team Beverly Boy is your go-to resource for Miami film production.
+Specializing in a wide range of commercial, film, television, and corporate video production services in Miami, Team Beverly Boy is your go-to resource for Miami film production.
 Just take a look at some of the films we’ve produced in Miami.
 Choose Beverly Boy Miami video production for your next production project

 History of Miami & Miami Nicknames

 Since the 16th century the area that we now call Miami has been inhabited by Indians and early settlers..
-Early Tequesta Indians settled in the area referring to it as Mayaimi meaning “big water” or “sweet water,” both thought to be reference to Lake Okeechobee.
+Early Tequesta Indians settled in the area referring to it as Mayaimi meaning “big water” or “sweet water,” both thought to be a reference to Lake Okeechobee.
 Spanish settlers attempted to take over the area in 1567 but the Tequesta would remain in old Miami for several more years.

 In the 1700s Great Britain gained control of the area and later in 1821 when Florida was acquired from Spain a diverse group of settlers began moving into Miami.
 This would appear to be the beginning of the population boom for the city.